Vishal73040/BotBrowser/CLI_FLAGS.md

 For Academic and Authorized Testing Environments.

 This document explains BotBrowser’s CLI configuration system.
 These flags extend Chromium and provide comprehensive, runtime control over fingerprints—without modifying profile files.

----
+For terms of use, see the [Legal Disclaimer](DISCLAIMER.md) and [Responsible Use Guidelines](RESPONSIBLE_USE.md).

 > 🌍 **Smart Auto‑Configuration:** BotBrowser derives timezone, locale, and languages from your IP/proxy.
 Override only when you need a specific setup.